bgrissin/K8S-Cassandra/cassandra-px/README.md

         433784267271062885	pvc-c2e91c09-a1eb-11e7-9e00-0cc47ae545ca	500 GiB	2	no	no		LOW		0	up - attached on 10.100.26.3 *
         * Data is not local to the node on which volume is attached.

-For the cassandra PODS in this lab that require storage, PX creates and manages the volumes being consumed  by cassandra.
-The volumes have already been prepared without any in line intervention necessary when you startup, scale or failover PODs.
-Volumes are created dynamically as needed and are already aligned to the service definitions specified in the service.
-In the previous local labs, storage volumes had to be pre-confgured with fdisk, formated with a useable file system, manually announce the new volume to the kernel or reboot the host and have new volumes mounted persistently prior to starting up, scaling or failing over any PODs.
-The features and capabilities for dynamically provisioning storage presentation and consumption extremely enhance RTO and RPO capabilities for distributed application container stacks such as Cassandra, running on most infrastructure platforms.
-Dynamic provisioning with PX reduces the time and complexities that often increase and impact successful RPO and RTO objective that are required to achieve an enterprise production status
+As in the previous local volume lab, the cassandra PODS require storage at startup, and in this lab, PX creates volumes as required.
+The volumes are prepared without any in line intervention necessary during startup, instead volumes are created dynamically, and on demand and are aligned for consumption by the service definitions specified within the statefulset persistent claims and volumes.
+In the previous local labs, all storage volumes had to be pre-confgured with fdisk, formatted with a useable file system, manually announced the new volume to the kernel or reboot the host and have new volumes mounted persistently prior to starting up, scaling or failing over any PODs.
+The features and capabilities PX dynamic provisioning provides within a distributed container cluster extremely enhances RTO and RPO stories for distributed application container stacks, such as Cassandra.
+Dynamic provisioning with PX reduces the time and complexities that often increase and impeed successful RPO and RTO objectives that are required to achieve an enterprise production status.

 After connecting via SSH into the cassandra2 host running cassandra, download some test data to the local volume /root.